 Address: 1/49 Market St, Sydney NSW 2000

 Contact: (02) 8262 0062

 There’s no shortage of love for Bistro Rex at the Boss Hunting office, so this should be no surprise.
 You simply can’t have a discussion about where to find the best steaks in Sydney without giving this Potts Point restaurant a nice, enthusiastic nod.
 Why?
-Well, this French kitchen is not just one of the most consistent in Sydney – both for service and dining – but it’s one of the best reflections of value you’d find in the city.
+Well, this French restaurant is not just one of the most consistent in Sydney – both for service and dining – but it’s one of the best reflections of value you’d find in the city.
 The steaks won’t break the bank, and they’ll dominate your mind long after you roll out the door.

 The signature Rangers Valley Black Onyx bone-in rib eye is the go-to here, although the size differs each day.
 It’s $16 per 100g, so be sure to ask your waiter for the specifics if cost is a concern.
 After you’ve dug into those lobster mac & cheese springs rolls and scooped up the last bit of beef tartare, go for the value option of the $42 steak frites, netting you 220g of juicy steak served with cafe de Paris butter, and of course, French fries.

 Address: 50 Macleay St, Potts Point NSW 2011